clalil/atm_challenge_2019/README.md

  As a Customer
  To keep my funds secure
  I want a secure Pin code & an expiry date on my card that allows only me access to my funds

+ As an ATM operator
+ In order to allow access to active customers
+ I want to allow withdrawals from only active accounts
 ```